ilivieris/Glass_models/Portuguese/README.md

 ## Notebooks
 ---

 - ``01.
-EDA.ipynb``: performs a Exploratory Data Analysis on the given dataset using sweetviz package
+Data_preperation.ipynb``: parses the original data and transforms them in a suitable form for training a ML model.
+The embeddings are calculated using SpaCy library.
+Additionally, not all classes are considered in the classification problem since most of them can be implemented using hard-rules.
 - ``02.
+Hard-rule evaluation.ipynb``: Evaluates the efficiency and accuracy of created hard-rules.
-XGBoost.ipynb`` hyperparameter tuning of XGBoost model
-information using LIME and SHAP methods.
+- ``03.
+XGBoost.ipynb`` hyperparameter tuning of XGBoost model information using LIME and SHAP methods.
+- ``04.
+Model development.ipynb`` trains a XGBoost model with user selected hyper-paramater tuning on the whole dataset.
+- ``05.
+Inference.ipynb``: code for providing inference on user's input.

 <br/>